mdn/content/files/en-us/web/api/readablestream/tee/index.md

 ServiceWorker cache.
 Since a response body cannot be consumed more than once, you'd need two copies to do this.

-A teed stream will backpressure to the speed of the *faster* consumed `ReadableStream`, and unread data is buffered onto the internal buffer of the slower consumed `ReadableStream` without any limit or backpressure.
+A teed stream will partially signal backpressure at the rate of the *faster* consumer of the two `ReadableStream` branches, and unread data is enqueued internally on the slower consumed `ReadableStream` without any limit or backpressure.
+That is, when *both* branches have an unread element in their internal queue, then the original `ReadableStream`’s controller’s queue will start to fill up, and once its {{domxref("ReadableStreamDefaultController.desiredSize", "desiredSize")}} ≤ 0 or byte stream controller {{domxref("ReadableByteStreamController.desiredSize", "desiredSize")}} ≤ 0, then the controller will stop calling `pull(controller)` on the underlying source passed to {{domxref("ReadableStream.ReadableStream", "new ReadableStream()")}}.
-If only one branch is consumed, then the entire body will be buffered in memory.
+If only one branch is consumed, then the entire body will be enqueued in memory.
 Therefore, you should not use the built-in `tee()` to read very large streams in parallel at different speeds.
-Instead, search for an implementation that backpressures to the speed of the *slower* consumed branch.
+Instead, search for an implementation that fully backpressures to the speed of the *slower* consumed branch.

 To cancel the stream you then need to cancel both resulting branches.
 Teeing a stream